It’s National Kidney Month, Nurses!

 Are you thinking about becoming a dialysis nurse?

-Dialysis nursing is one of the most sought career paths among nurses nowadays.
-With an estimated 19% projected job growth until 2020, it is a promising career for nurses who want to concentrate in a specialized field of nursing.
+Dialysis nursing is one of the most in-demand career paths among nurses nowadays.
+It’s also considered as one of the highest paying specializations with an hourly rate of $32.72 (as of March 2020).
+It is a promising career for nurses who want to concentrate in a specialized field of nursing.

 What is Dialysis Nursing?